-- Strapless or strap-tops, revealing attire, and beachwear sandals are not allowed on the TCIS campus. - Shorts must be no shorter than a few centimeters above the knee. - Shirts/pants must not advertise alcohol/tobacco products nor contain obscene language/ images or display impolite/improper messages. - Students must not wear outfits that are skin tight or sleeveless, expose the midriff, or have high hemlines or low necklines. - Students must wear clothes of suitable size and length. - Face paint and excessive make-up is not allowed.

-- Boys are not allowed to wear earrings.
-Body piercing is not allowed for either sex.
-Jewelry that is zdistracting and draws attention should not be worn (large earrings, long dangling earrings, hoop earrings, etc.). - Suitable shoes must be worn for appropriate appearance, comfort, and safety.
-Slippers and boots are not allowed. - Prescribed PE uniforms or any appropriate PE clothing and footwear may be worn during PE periods.
+- Strapless or strap-tops and revealing attire are not allowed on the TCIS campus. - Shorts must be no shorter than the student's fingertips when arms are fully extended. - Shirts/pants must not advertise alcohol/tobacco products nor contain obscene language/images or display impolite/improper messages. - Students must wear clothes of suitable size and length.
+Students must not wear outfits that are skin tight or sleeveless, expose the midriff, or have high hemlines or low necklines. - Distressed or ripped pants are not permitted. - Face paint and excessive make-up is not allowed. - Students may wear no more than one earring in each ear.
+No hoop or dangling earrings are permitted. - Body piercing is not allowed for either sex. - Jewelry that is distracting and draws attention should not be worn (large earrings, long dangling earrings, hoop earrings, etc). - Suitable shoes must be worn for appropriate appearance, comfort, and safety.
+Slippers, beachwear sandals, and high heels are not allowed. - Prescribed PE uniforms or any appropriate PE clothing and footwear may be worn during PE periods.